With household bills rising from April 1st, you can find help and support on our cost of living webpages

 Our high streets have and are going through a period of huge change.
 This change is driven by the growth of online shopping, our changing consumer habits during the COVID-19 pandemic and people looking for a different experience within our town centres.

 Bootle Strand continues to generate a good level of footfall and has a range of retailers you would expect to see in a centre of this type.
-However the Council want to include a wider range of uses in the Centre – including food and drink, leisure education and health.
+However, the Council want to include a wider range of uses in the Centre – including food and drink, leisure, education and health.
 This will encourage more people to visit the Strand.

 The new and vibrant activity is being developed to stimulate the local economy, transform the look and feel of the Town for residents, businesses and visitors and improve the quality of life for local people.

-The Phase 1 Canalside, Cultural Hub and Town Square elements of the project are being funded by a £20m grant from Central Government that Sefton Council successfully bid for and was awarded in March 2023.
+The Phase 1 works are being funded by a £20m grant from Central Government, that Sefton Council was awarded in March 2023, and through funding from the Liverpool City Region Combined Authority.
+These works include demolition, green terraces the new Mons Square and the initial redevelopment of the former Marks and Spencer unit.
 The Council is working closely with a range of partners to secure funding for further phases of the transformation work.

 Retail has changed a lot since the Council bought The Strand in 2017.
 The initial priority for the Council on buying the centre was to ensure there was a robust management plan in place, and to understand the key issues facing the retailers and the centre in general.
-The COVID-19 pandemic further impacted the retail market, but also meant that the Councils focus had to remain on the management of the centre.
+The COVID-19 pandemic further impacted the retail market but also meant that the Council’s focus had to remain on the management of the centre.

 The Council has been working with the City Region Combined Authority around the transformation of the Strand since 2021.
 The award of money from Central Government in 2023 means that this transformation can now begin.